-Hinchcliffe wrapped himself in the country's flag after winning the Honda Grand Prix of St. Petersburg for his first Izod IndyCar Series victory.
+Toronto's Hinchcliffe wrapped himself in the country's flag on Sunday after winning the Honda Grand Prix of St. Petersburg for his first Izod IndyCar Series victory.
 He held off three-time Indianapolis 500 winner Helio Castroneves by 1.09 seconds.

-Hinchcliffe won in the car that was supposed to be for Dan Wheldon, who was killed in a 2011 crash the day he signed with Andretti Autosport.
+Adding to the story is the fact Hinchcliffe drives the car intended for Dan Wheldon, who was killed in a 2011 crash the day he signed with Andretti Autosport.
 Wheldon called this track his home track, living just a few miles north of here.

 The rest of the top 10 was a fierce battle in the final laps.
 EJ Viso, whose Andretti car crashed in practice due to a failed suspension, finished seventh ahead of Takuma Sato in his first race for A.J.
 Foyt Racing.
 Justin Wilson and Alex Tagliani rounded out the top 10.

 Will Power arguably had the strongest car, but he was effectively eliminated on Lap 81 when, during a caution period, JR Hildebrand ran over his back.